Evolix/chexpire/INSTALL.md

 ### Capistrano

-If you want to use capistrano for deployment, yout need to create (on your server) `config/deploy/config.yml` from the example file, and use the `script/to_staging` and/or `script/to_production` scripts.
+If you want to use capistrano for deployment, yout need to create `config/deploy/config.yml` from the example file, and use the `script/to_staging` and/or `script/to_production` scripts.

 The same way you've created the config files for development, you'll have to do the same on the staging and production servers in the `shared/config/` directory,relative to your `deploy_to` path.